 This version at Caupona Taverna di Sicilia in Trapani was topped with breadcrumbs and grilled aubergine.

-Pasta cu Maccu is Sicilian dialect for fava bean puree with pasta.
-It’s a hearty dish that we ate at our favourite restaurant in Palermo, Trattoria Altri Tempi.
-You are automatically signed up for a tasting menu (we didn’t realise this on our first visit) so wine and water is unlimited, an array of starters, dessert and digestivi are brought out and you choose you own main courses from the menu.
+You are automatically signed up for a tasting menu (we didn’t realise this on our first visit), so wine and water are unlimited, an array of starters, dessert, and digestivi are brought out, and you choose your main course from the menu.
 At 20-25 euros a person it’s a bargain.

-We didn’t try cassata until one of our last days in Sicily as frankly the bright green mounds didn’t look very appetising, but they are surprisingly tasty.
-The super sweet dessert consists of sponge cake moistened with liquer, ricotta and candied fruit covered in green marzipan and icing.
+We didn’t try cassata until one of our last days in Sicily as the bright green mounds didn’t look very appetising, but they are surprisingly tasty.
+This super sweet dessert consists of sponge cake moistened with liqueur, ricotta, and candied fruit covered in green marzipan and icing.

-A refreshing sorbet like mix of ice, fruit and sugar that in Sicily is thicker so eaten with a spoon rather than drunk through a straw.
+A refreshing sorbet-like mix of ice, fruit and sugar.
+In Sicily it’s thicker than elsewhere in Italy so is eaten with a spoon rather than drunk through a straw.
 I liked the lemon and black mulberry (gelsi) flavours.

 Sicilians like to end a meal with a digestivo liqueur to help aid digestion.
 We were surprised at Trattoria Altri Tempi in Palermo when at the end of the meal they placed bottles of their homemade fennel, bay leaf, and lemon digestivi on the table for us to help ourselves.
 The perfect way to end the meal.